devkristie/portfolio/README.md

 ### Known Issues

-When closing the hCaptcha modal, the screen reader announces: "button Submit form button".
+NVDA may announce the submit button twice when closing the hCaptcha modal.
+No current workaround.

 At larger screen sizes, the alignment of my profile headshot is off-center.